Suraj-st/PrinciplesOfDataScience_Portfolio/README.md

 # PrinciplesOfDataScience Portfolio -  Individual

-Principles of Data Science Port folio Individual
+Principles of Data Science Portfolio Individual

 ### Question 1
 Extracted the weather data from Open-meteo historical weather API and develiped a forecasting model to forecast the next data rainy condition.